Knowing how to sell is so important.

 Ready to learn how to sell anything?

-Logistics of pitch selling
+Logistics of selling in person

 1. First, get your sales game right.

 The first key to selling anything on the street is neither the product nor the person you are approaching, is all about you and your mindset.
 If you are not fully confident (and calm), you won’t be able to convince anyone to buy your product.

 You must believe in the product if you want others to do so.